theislab/DRVI/docs/api/model.md

 # Model

-The DRVI (Disentangled Representation Variational Inference) model is a model designed for single-cell multi-omics data analysis.
+The DRVI (Disentangled Representation Variational Inference) model is a model designed for single-cell omics data analysis.
 It provides disentangled latent representations that separate individual biological processes, enabling better interpretation and downstream analysis.

 ## Overview

 DRVI extends the standard variational autoencoder architecture with specialized decoder architecture.
 The model learns disentangled representations and separates different sources of variation in the data, such as:

 -   **Biological factors**: Cell types, developmental processes, perturbation responses, signaling pathways
 -   **Technical factors**: Background expressions, technical stress responses

 ## Core Components